 Viewing Network Topology

-To view the Network Topology map for a cluster once it has been generated, you can click the View Topology option in the cluster menu, within the Clusters tab, on the Configuration > Monitoring Collectors page:
+To view the Network Topology map for a cluster once it has been generated, you can click the View Topology option in the Cluster configuration menu, on the Configuration > Collector Management page:

 Users require the CONFIGUREVIEW, and either VIEWSOME or VIEWALL permissions to view any Network Topology maps.